On-demand services

 • The at-home fecal immunochemical test (FIT), also referred to as an immunochemical fecal occult blood test (iFOBT), detects occult (hidden) blood in the stool, which could be due to hemorrhoids, inflammation, non-cancerous growths, cancers, or other causes of bleeding.

-• Personal history of polyps or colon cancer
+• Personal or family history of polyps or colon cancer

 • Ulcerative colitis or Crohn's disease